 HHPE 390 Care and Prevention of Athletic Injuries

 3 hours.
-This is an introductory survey of athletic training.
-Emphasis will be on terminology, injury prevention, evaluation, treatment and emergency care procedures.
+An introductory survey of athletic training.
+Emphasis will be on terminology, injury prevention, evaluation, treatment, and emergency care procedures.
 Common taping techniques also will be presented.
 Additional course fee is required.

 HHPE 394 Kinesiology